oneeve8/kobble-data/content/Information.md

 II.
 Spinning or Stationary?
 III.
 Has Distant Celestials or Close Celestials?
 IV.
 Is open or enclosed?
-V. Has limits or is infinite?
+V. Is infinite or limited?

 Two types of arguments: